BrianHenryIE/bh-wp-autologin-urls/README.md

 ```
 CREATE DATABASE wordpress_tests;
-CREATE USER 'wordpress-develop'@'%' IDENTIFIED WITH mysql_native_password BY 'wordpress-develop'
+CREATE USER 'wordpress-develop'@'%' IDENTIFIED WITH mysql_native_password BY 'wordpress-develop';
 GRANT ALL PRIVILEGES ON wordpress_tests.* TO 'wordpress-develop'@'%';
 ```